tleguern/xpm.js/README.md

 XPM.addColor(color)
 -------------------

-Add the given XPMColor object `color` to color list.
+Add the given XPMColor object `color` to the color list.

 Example: